Thirty miles from central London, the River Thames widens into a great estuary on its way to the North Sea. Mud, marsh and water blend into one.

 Container ships navigate the deep channel as they come and go from the docks at Tilbury.
 On either side, the flat horizon is punctuated by the chimneys of oil refineries and industrial sites.

-This seems like a barren and bleak landscape.
+This often seems like a barren and bleak landscape.
 It can appear grey and lifeless, even on a sunny day.
 But it is actually a dramatic and constantly changing environment.
-On this walk between Benfleet and Leigh-on-Sea in Essex, you can explore the tidal creeks, salt marshes, mudflats on the edge of the estuary.
+This walk between Benfleet and Leigh-on-Sea explores the tidal creeks, salt marshes, mudflats on the edge of the estuary.
 Discover how dynamic they are and meet a range of wildlife that are specially-adapted to existing here.

 Mostly flat with a steep climb near the end

 - Suitable for:

 - East of England

 - Shaping the landscape Preserving the landscape Exploiting the landscape